Uncollected: Poets - UEA Archive launch

 The poets will read from a new collection of their writing inspired by our Mellon Foundation funded project: 'Towards a Centre for Contemporary Poetry in the Archive' which began in May 2022 and concludes at the end of November 2023.
 The poets will be in conversation with Visiting Poetry Fellow Will Harris.

 For further information, please contact the event organiser: Justine Mann.

 About the project

 The project is a joint initiative between UEA, the National Centre for Writing and Norfolk County Council Library and Information Service.
-The Centre will be based within the British Archive for Contemporary Writing (BACW), part of UEA Library's Archives and Special Collections, and will promote and preserve the archives of contemporary poets of colour, LGBTQ+ poets and writers from other historically underrepresented backgrounds and practises in the UK and Ireland.
+The collections that form the Centre will be based within the British Archive for Contemporary Writing (BACW), part of UEA Library's Archives and Special Collections.
+The project aims to promote and preserve the archives of contemporary poets of colour, LGBTQ+ poets and writers from other historically underrepresented backgrounds and practises in the UK and Ireland.

 The project team consists of: Will Harris, Visiting Poetry Fellow; Dr Jeremy Noel-Tod, Principal Investigator and Justine Mann, Project Manager and Archivist.
 There is also an Advisory Board and a Stakeholder Consultation Group made up of members from a wide variety of institutions and disciplines both within the UK and internationally, representing poets, poetry publishers, public libraries, archives and creative and cultural engagement networks.

-On 25 May 2023, a Symposium will be held at the University of East Anglia: 'Poetry, Representation and the Archive'.
-Access programme and register
+On 25 May 2023, a Symposium was held at the University of East Anglia: 'Poetry, Representation and the Archive'.
+Access programme

 Video: The launch event